-THE NEW WORLD YOUTH MANIFESTO
+TEMPO’S NEW WORLD YOUTH MANIFESTO

 The forum was held at the Sorbonne University, and included partners Sky News Arabia, Emirates Foundation and Harvard Business Review (HBR).
 It kicked off with presentation of HBR’s Top Key Youth Indicators and included four panels that explored issues relating to ‘Media’ which was led by Sky News’ Chantal Saliba; ‘Technology’ led by New York University Abu Dhabi’s Jared Grogan; ‘Ethics’ led by Canadian University Dubai’s Dr. Franziska Apprich; and ‘Entrepreneurship’ led by The Improbable Agency’s Laura Toma.

 The Manifesto defined clear recommendations to help youth globally to realize their capabilities and the new opportunities that are open for them to challenge and conquer.
-Sana Bagersh, Tamakkan’s Founder and Tempo’s Managing Editor announced
+Sana Bagersh, Tamakkan’s Founder and Tempo’s Managing Editor announced.

 THE NEW WORLD YOUTH MANIFESTO: